soundpaint/rp2040pio-docs/monitor-commands.rst

 **Notes**
 ^^^^^^^^^

+Use options "-p" and "-s" to select a state machine.
-If none of the FIFO modification options is specified, the status of the FIFO of the selected is displayed.
+If none of the FIFO modification options is specified, the status of the FIFO of the selected state machine is displayed.
 Option '-a' together with option '-v' can be used for directly low-level write a value into one of the 8 FIFO's data registers.
-Otherwise, for all specified modification options, the corresponding modifications will be performed for the selected state machine and the selected FIFO (either RX or TX).
+Otherwise, for all specified modification options "-d", "-e", "-j", "-u", "--threshold", "--shift-left", "--shift-right" and "--auto", the corresponding modification will be performed for the selected state machine and the selected FIFO (either RX or TX).
+Modification option "-c" will clear both FIFOs and, if specified together with one of the other modification options, will be executed first.
+Similarly, options "--clear-tx-stall", "--clear-tx-over", "clear-rx-under" and "clear-rx-stall" will clear the corresponding FDEBUG flag of the specified state machine.

 :ref:`Back to Overview <commands-overview>`